phuse-org/SENDConform/doc/SHACL-Intro.md

-Introdcution to SHACL
+Introduction to SHACL
 =================
-An adequate intruction to SHACL is beyond the scope of this project and repository.
-The team recommends the following resources:
+An introduction to SHACL is beyond the scope of this project.
+The following resources may be helpful:

-[Validating RDF Data](https://book.validatingrdf.com/) (Website copy of Book)
+* [Validating RDF Data](https://book.validatingrdf.com/) .
+Website version of an excellent book.
+* [Data Validation and SHACL](https://fetch.stardog.com/training-data-validation/).
+Webinar by [Stardog Union](https://www.stardog.com/) illustrating their implementation of SHACL and their Stardog Studio environment.

 Other resources will be added.